Most Harley Bentons are excellent guitars, especially their higher range models, which by the way still have mid-range prices.

 To be honest, I did have high expectations before playing a Harley Benton.

-I read every review before playing them and was super hyped to know what they’ve achieved for that kind of low price.
+I read every review before playing them and was super hyped to know what they’ve achieved for such a low price.

-So, I can say I was a little biased even before playing them.
+So, you can say I was a little biased even before playing them.

 I had the opportunity to play the SC-DLX Gotoh in Daphne Blue and the CLD-15MCE Solid Wood in Natural Matte on the same day.

-Both looked and felt so good that I felt they exceeded my expectations, I just couldn’t believe they were so cheap.
+Both looked and felt so good that I felt they exceeded my expectations.
+No way they were so cheap!

 What’s Good?